yp/reHCstar/docs/README.md

-The following sections present the other main features of `reHCstar-mgr.py` while the full list of its options is available in the integrated help (option `-h`).
+The following sections present the other main features of `reHCstar-mgr` while the full list of its options is available in the integrated help (option `-h`).